efirestone/hassle/README.md

 ## Credits
-Hassemble was forked from [Khome](https://github.com/dennisschroeder/khome), and a huge thank you goes out to [dennisschroeder](https://github.com/dennisschroeder) and the contributors to that project.
+Hassle was forked from [Khome](https://github.com/dennisschroeder/khome), and a huge thank you goes out to [dennisschroeder](https://github.com/dennisschroeder) and the contributors to that project.